-(c) Heroes of `76 Manual
+(c) Official Manual of Heroes of `76

-1. PURPOSE: To describe the insignia, of references (b) and (c) in further detail, to prescribe the wearing and funding of the National Sojourners Medals, National Heroes of `76 Officers Medals, the Past National Commander's Medal, Sojourner Neckbands and other accoutrements.
+1. PURPOSE.
+To describe the insignia specified in reference (b), which incorporates the seal depicted in reference (a), in further detail; and to prescribe the wearing and funding of the medals of National Sojourners Line Officers, Chapter Officers, National Heroes of `76 Officers and Camp Officers, the Past National Commander's Medal, National Sojourner Neckbands, National Heroes of ’76 Neckbands and other accoutrements.

-2. MEDALS:
+2. MEDALS.

 a.
-The regulation National Sojourners Medal consists of a medallion reproduction of the National Sojourners Seal, with or without enamel, as illustrated in reference (2) but modified by the addition of two scrolls on each side located about 45º from a horizontal line through the center of the Seal and suspended from a ribbon of thirteen alternating blue and gold stripes.
+The regulation National Sojourners Medal consists of a medallion reproduction of the National Sojourners Seal, with or without enamel, as illustrated in reference (b), but modified by the addition of two scrolls on each side located about 45º from a horizontal line through the center of the Seal and suspended from a ribbon of thirteen alternating blue and gold stripes.
 The medal is worn on the left breast and takes precedence to the Heroes of `76 Medal.

 b.
-The elected National Line Officers Medal consists of a regulation National Sojourners Medal, with enamel, with the medallion partially encircled by a wreath and a title bar of office located on the ribbon.
+The medal of an elected National Line Officer shall consist of a regulation National Sojourners Medal, with enamel, with the medallion partially encircled by a wreath and a title bar of office located on the National Sojourners Neckband or ribbon holding the medal.

-The elected National Line Officers Medals, except for the National President, will be

-turned over to the National Installing Marshal prior to the installation of the new National Officers at each National Convention.

-The National President’s Medal will be turned over to the National Installing Officer

-for presentation to the incoming National President.

 c.
-The elected National Heroes of `76 Officers Medal consists of a regulation Heroes Medal with the medallion partially encircled by a wreath and the title bar of office located on the ribbon.
+The medal of an elected National Heroes of `76 Officer shall consist of a regulation Heroes of `76 Medal with the medallion partially encircled by a wreath and the title bar of office located on the Heroes of ’76 Neckband or ribbon holding the medal.

-Elected National Heroes of `76 Officers Medals, except for the National Commander,

-will be turned over to the National Installing Marshal prior to the installation of the new National Officers at each National Convention.

-The National Commander’s Medal will be turned over to the National Installing

-Officer for presentation to the incoming National Commander.

 d.
-The National Sojourners Legion of Honor Medal consists of a medallion of the raised portion of the National Sojourners Seal surrounded by a wreath of gold on an enameled circle of blue with 13 gold stars, which is surrounded by three gold bands and five white enameled sections of a Maltese Cross.
-It is worn suspended from a regulation Sojourner Neckband as described in paragraph 3 a. below.
+The National Sojourners Legion of Honor Medal shall consist of a medallion of the raised portion of the National Sojourners Seal surrounded by a wreath of gold on an enameled circle of blue with 13 gold stars, which is surrounded by three gold bands and five white enameled sections of a Maltese Cross.
+It is to be worn suspended from a regulation National Sojourner Neckband as described in paragraph 3.a. below.

 e.
-The Houghton Memorial Medal consists of a pendant of the raised part of the National Sojourners Seal with the crescent attached below inscribed with the word “Houghton” and the year of the National Convention at which it was awarded.
+The Houghton Memorial Medal shall consist of a pendant of the raised part of the National Sojourners Seal with the crescent attached below inscribed with the word “Houghton” and the year of the National Convention at which it was awarded.
 This pendant is suspended from a gold ribbon with one narrow stripe of blue on either side.
-It is worn on the left breast to the left of the Sojourner and Hero medals.
+It is to be worn on the left breast to the left of the National Sojourners and Heroes of `76 medals.

 f.
-The Past President’s Medal consists of a gold bar edged in blue enamel and bearing in blue enamel lettering the words, “Past National.”
-From this bar, suspended by two gold chains, is a smaller blue enamel bar with a gold border bearing the work “PRESIDENT.”
-Below this bar the medallion of a regulation National Sojourners medal with enamel, partially encircled by a wreath, is suspended by two gold chains of such length as to place the “PRESIDENT” bar midway between the “PAST NATIONAL” bar and the top of the medallion.
-All this will be superimposed on a double-folded regulation Sojourner ribbon cut with an inverted “V” at the bottom of the ribbon.
+The Past National President’s Medal shall consist of a gold bar edged in blue enamel and bearing in blue enamel lettering the words, “PAST NATIONAL.”
+From this bar, suspended by two gold chains, shall be a smaller blue enamel bar with a gold border bearing the word “PRESIDENT.”
+Below this bar, the medallion of a regulation National Sojourners medal with enamel, partially encircled by a wreath, shall be suspended by two gold chains of such length as to place the “PRESIDENT” bar midway between the “PAST NATIONAL” bar and the top of the medallion.
+All this shall be superimposed on a double-folded regulation National Sojourners ribbon cut with an inverted “V” at the bottom of the ribbon.